 Historically, our society requires computational memory media to support the development of our civilization.
-It is likely that our society keep demanding larger capacity memory.
-However, conventional memory technologies are facing many challenges such as difficulties of miniaturization and guarantee good reliability of memory devices.
-For this reason, alternate memory device designs is proposed to overcome the conventional memory device technologies.
+It is likely that our society will keep demanding larger capacity memory.
+However, conventional memory technologies are facing many challenges such as difficulties of miniaturization and guarantee of good reliability.
+For this reason, alternate memory device designs are proposed to overcome the conventional memory device technologies.

-For DRAM technology, a double-gate array having vertical channel structure (DGVC) with 4F2 cell size is proposed, which can be fabricated on a bulk silicon wafer using the conventional memory process flow for stand-alone DRAM application.
+For DRAM technology, a double-gate array having vertical channel structure (DGVC) with $4F^2$ cell size is proposed, which can be fabricated on a bulk silicon wafer using the conventional memory process flow for stand-alone DRAM application.
 The operation and scalability of the DGVC cell are demonstrated via TCAD device simulations.

 For Flash Memory technology, a new backside charge storage non-volatile memory (BCS-NVM) cell design is proposed.
 A NAND flash array of the BCS-NVM cells can be fabricated on a modified SOI substrate.
-TCAD device simulation of BCS-NVM shows that this design allows for a relatively high cell read current and steep sub-threshold slope to enable lower voltage operation in comparison with conventional NAND flash memory devices.
+TCAD device simulation show that this design allows for a relatively high cell read current and steep sub-threshold slope to enable lower voltage operation in comparison with conventional NAND flash memory devices.